Investing in Redbridge

 Where we're now

-We're making steady progress towards reopening:
+We are making steady progress toward reopening:

 Looking ahead